lundeen-bryan/3762368/README.md

 ## Feedback

-If you have any feedback, please reach out to us on LinkedIn.
+If you have any feedback, please reach out to me on LinkedIn.

 ### Frequently Asked Questions (FAQs)